microsoft/vscode-docker/README.md

 ![show and hide the view](images/viewRightClick.png)

-The `showExplorer` configuration setting controls the visibility of the Explorer within the Docker View.
+The `showExplorer` configuration setting controls the visibility of the Docker View.

 ``` json
 "docker.showExplorer": false
 ```

-> Note: This setting was introduced prior to the View.
-Setting it to `false` will hide the Explorer within the Docker View.
-It does not control whether or not the View itself is visible.
-Future releases of the extension may be able to support a setting to toggle the visibility of the view [48704](https://github.com/Microsoft/vscode/issues/48704).

 ## Docker Hub Login
 The first time you expand the Docker Hub node you'll be prompted to log in to your Docker Hub account.